nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## 4. Progress report
 ### 4.1 Generate progress report

-Generates a progress report based on the active diet plan.
-This command will calculate the user's food intakes against the daily requirements and report how much the user has adhered to the plan's requirements.
+Generates a progress report based on your current active diet plan.
+Your food intake will be calculated against the daily requirements to generate a report detailing how much you have adhered to the plan's requirements.

 **Command Format:** `progress`